developer-hchan/Blackjack_Strategy_Simulation/README.md

 #### Other Things You Should Know

 * Any hand that contains an Ace, who's value is 11, is considered a **soft hand**.
-  * It is called 'soft' because the Ace can still turn into a 1 if it is benefitial to the hand
+  * It is called 'soft' because the Ace can still turn into a 1 if it is beneficial to the hand
   * If a hand has an Ace but the ace's value is 1, it is **NOT** considered a **soft hand** anymore
 * Any hand that is not **soft** is considered a **hard hand**
 * When splitting Aces or 10s, it is possible for one of the resulting split hands to get a blackjack.
 We call this an "unnatural."
 Unfortunately, it is not considered a formal blackjack and the player will not be paid out a bonus.